chemarinconez/100DaysOfJavaScript/README.md

 Today I finish my 3rd small project learning more about the DOM and I knew more class properties to make my program more insteresting.
 I am ready to create my own small projects with everything I've learned about Javascript so far.

+### Day 6

+Learning concepts such as JavaScript Engine and Runtime to understand how this high level programming language works behind the scenes.